drasive/raspi-surveillance/FEATURE IDEAS.md

     - Streaming settings (quality, resolution, etc.)
     - Motion detection settings (most important properties of motion.config)
     - Log entry viewer
-- Store motion-mmal in a local directory, not "/usr/bin"
+- Store motion-mmal in a local directory, not "/usr/bin" and make clear that it is motion-mmal, not motion
 - Automatically use client timezone
 - Make API stateless (no session cookies): driver=array